-Scottish Framework and Action Plan for Women's Enterprise
+Framework and Action Plan For Women's Enterprise

 "As global attention mobilises to address gender issues, there is a growing bank of research and best practice to inform the delivery of effective gender-focused business support.
 Providing a toolkit of successful initiatives and interventions for enterprise support organisations to implement across Scotland, will help to effectively tackle the gender gap in enterprise and support the growth of a sustainable and inclusive economy."

 Jackie Brierton MBE, Vice Chair & Founder of Women's Enterprise Scotland

-Mentoring & Networking
+Mentoring and Networking

 Studies report that women and men seek different kinds of advice, with men opting for advice on a consultancy basis while women preferred more of a mentoring and coaching service.

 Role models are a valuable resource in supporting women led businesses to overcome challenges.
 Stereotypical images and media representations of women entrepreneurs can be damaging in many ways - creating a negative impact on women who may be considering starting their own business and also on potential funders and business collaborators.
 The Scottish Government supports Women's Enterprise Scotland in the development and promotion of the Scotland CAN DO Women's Ambassadors programme.

 All WES role model Ambassadors are trained in mentoring provision and we encourage peer to peer mentoring and support through our leadership programmes and networks.
 Sign up to the digital Women’s Business Centre to stay informed of our activities and see more of the Ambassador Programme.

 "You cannot be what you cannot see.
 We need more real-life, relatable role models for existing women in business, in addition to the next generation of women and girls coming through"